echaostemple/echaostemple.github.io/temple/bible.md

 They won.
 They truly did.
 They trapped humanity into small elegant boxes with very low roofs.

 Who am I even talking about?
 There's no ***They***.
 We've done this to ourselves.
 It's not the liberal West, nor the commies, nor the Illumaniti, not even the fucking lizard people.

-It's us, all along.
+It's ***Us***.
+All of us, all along.

+---

 A civilization's biggest enemy is **chaos**.
 That's why we create religions, laws, social norms -- *boxes*.

 That's why melodies now are easy and shallow.
 That's why every Instagram story is the same as the one before it.
 That's why each time you go to a new place, you have a deja-vu.

 Everyone talks about being different and special and creative.
 Weirdness has been rendered bland, tasteless, repetitive and orthodox.
-It's all about corporates, brands, executives, and managers.
+It's all about corporates, brands, industries, and executives.

 You manslaughtered your kids, other people's kids, and even the sperm that hasn't entered the egg yet.